The art galleries of Old Quebec

 CategoryArtisan crafts

-Within the walls of the only still-inhabited North American fortress, the military museum presents weapons, uniforms, and works related to the history of the R22eR.
+Within the walls of the only still-inhabited North American fortress, the military museum displays weapons, uniforms, and works related to the history of the R22eR.
 A visual heritage of rare intensity, charged with collective memory.

-Barista's Tip
+Barista’s tip

 Carrera Café

-Galleries in the morning, Carrera Café in the afternoon.
+Gallery tour in the morning, Carrera Café in the afternoon.
 A perfect day in Petit-Champlain.

-Discover the Menu Our Story
+Discover the menu Our story

 More articles